Forecasted Treatment Effects: Online Appendix

 We then implement FAT.
 We start with a plot of the log mortality rate averaged across states as a function of time to adoption; see Figure \ref{fig:timetoadoption}, in order to get a sense for the time series properties of the outcome of interest.
-The outcome appears to be non-stationary over the pre-treatment period, so we choose the smallest possible estimation window $R=q+1$ to calculate FAT (as in \eqref{PR_FAT}) and let the order of the polynomial be $q=1,2$.
-The top panel of Figure \ref{fig:Shover_FAT_placebo} shows our FAT estimates for the ATT as a function of the forecast horizon.
-Our estimates are stable across the polynomial orders, and our results show a slight increase in the overdose mortality rate.
+The outcome appears to be non-stationary over the pre-treatment period, so we choose the smallest possible estimation window $R=q+1$ to calculate FAT (as in \eqref{eq:UC_FAT}) and let the order of the polynomial be $q=1,2$.
+Figure \ref{fig:Shover_FAT_placebo} shows our FAT estimates for the ATT as a function of the forecast horizon.
+Our estimates are relatively stable across the polynomial orders, and our results show a slight increase in the overdose mortality rate.
 However, the increase does not appear to be statistically significant across the forecast horizon.
-Our results thus corroborate those of the approaches of \citeappendix{CallawaySantAnna} and \citeappendix{Xu}, but without using a control group.
+Our results thus corroborate those of the approaches of \cite{CallawaySantAnna} and \cite{Xu}, but without using a control group.

-We also compute placebo FAT by assuming that the law was adopted by each state either one year earlier or two years earlier, respectively, in the bottom panel of Figure \ref{fig:Shover_FAT_placebo}.
-We consider these values because FAT in the top panel is computed using the outcome either one period before adoption (when $q=1$) or two periods before adoption (when $q=2$).
+We also compute placebo FAT by assuming that the law was adopted by each state either one year earlier or two years earlier, respectively, in Figure \ref{fig:Shover_FAT_placebo}.
+We consider these values because FAT is computed using the outcome either one period before adoption (when $q=1$) or two periods before adoption (when $q=2$).
 Figure \ref{fig:Shover_FAT_placebo} shows the placebo FAT estimates computed with $R=q+1$, $q=1,2$.
-The forecast horizon is $h=1$, so the placebo FAT at lag 0 corresponds to FAT at forecast horizon 1 in the top panel.
+The forecast horizon is $h=1$.
 The figure shows that the estimated placebo FATs are statistically insignificant.
 Although this is not a test of our assumptions, these placebo estimates offer suggestive evidence that FAT estimates may be interpreted as the ATT across different forecast horizons.